Spinal Decompression Surgery

-Spinal nerve compression may cause muscle weakness, tingling, numbness, unsteadiness or acute or chronic pain.
-The below information goes over the different types of spinal decompression surgery, along with conditions that it may correct.
+Spinal nerve compression may cause muscle weakness, tingling, numbness, unsteadiness, or acute or chronic pain.
+The information below goes over the different types of spinal decompression surgery, along with conditions it may correct.
 If you have any further questions, please call our office.

 Frequently Asked Questions